 If you forgot to take your dose in time, please do it as soon as you remember.
 But do not take if it is too late or almost time for your next dose.
 Do not take double or extra doses.
 Take your usually dose next day in the same regularly time.

-Symptoms of Phenergan overdose may include: severe drowsiness, dizziness, dry mouth, large pupils, flushing, nausea, vomiting, shallow breathing, and fainting.
+Symptoms of Promethazine overdose may include: severe drowsiness, dizziness, dry mouth, large pupils, flushing, nausea, vomiting, shallow breathing, and fainting.
 If you experience one of them call your doctor immediately.